DannyDannyDanny/commission-charter/README.md

 Poll registrations and commission attendance are recorded.

-An attendance score is computed using an exponential moving average
+An attendance score is computed for each member.

+Exponential moving average weigh recent attendance more heavily.

 > :boom: how often?